acalcutt/WifiDB/README.md

 	3.)
 Create tools directory (ex. /opt/wdbtools/)
 	4.)
 Copy the /wifidb/tools folder from gitbub into the tools directory created in the previous step
 	5.)
 Copy the /wifidb/wifidb folder from github into your website root directory
 	6.)
 Create a blank mssql database(ex. wifi) and import the 'blank_db.sqlsrv' file into it.
+(Note: Replace all instances of 'prod_wifi' in blank_db.sqlsrv with what you named your database)
 	7.)
 Create a mssql user that has access to the database created in the previous step
 	8.)
 Update your daemon config file, [tools]/daemon.config.inc.php
 	9.)
 Update your website config file, [webroot]wifidb/lib/config.inc.php